nais/doc/docs/security/auth/idporten.md

 #### Audience

-Note that the `aud` claim should be equal to the `IDPORTEN_AUDIENCE` environment variable mentioned earlier.
+Note that the `aud` claim is an optional claim and may not be included in tokens from ID-porten.
+You should configure your token validators to _not_ require this claim.

 You should also validate that the `client_id` claim has a value equal to the value of the `IDPORTEN_CLIENT_ID` environment variable.